-After another chilly night (hang on tight, it's going to be that way for several weeks now) we got up and started packing our stuff.
-Happy Pants was already gone.
+After another chilly night (hang on tight, it's going to be that way for several weeks now) we got up and

 After worrying about water so much last evening, Yair and Idan decided they had enough water on them, and didn't go down to find the stream and get more water.
 I had plenty on me anyway.